learning-memory-and-decision-lab/task-launcher-app/README.md

 ## GitHub setup

 This project uses GitHub Actions to automatically deploy code changes from GitHub to Firebase.
 There's existing tooling to make this easy.
-Here are the [official docs](https://github.com/FirebaseExtended/action-hosting-deploy/blob/main/docs/service-account.md), and here's a quick summary.
+Here are the [official docs](https://github.com/FirebaseExtended/action-hosting-deploy/blob/main/docs/service-account.md).

+And now here's a quick summary.
 In a terminal:

  - install the [Firebase Command Line Tools](https://firebase.google.com/docs/cli): `npm install -g firebase-tools`
  - authenticate with firebase: `firebase login` and follow OAuth flow in browser